saltstack/salt/doc/topics/tutorials/starting_states.rst

 ----------------------------------

 Once the rules in an SLS are ready, they should be tested to ensure they work properly.
 To invoke these rules, simply execute ``salt '*' state.highstate`` on the command line.
-If you get back only the hostnames with a `:` after, but no return, chances are there is a problem with the one or more of the sls files.
-Use the ``salt-call`` command: ``salt-call state.highstate -l debug`` to examine the output for errors.
+If you get back only hostnames with a `:` after, but no return, chances are there is a problem with one or more of the sls files.
+Use the ``salt-call`` command:
+``salt-call state.highstate -l debug`` to examine the output for errors.
 This should help troubleshoot the issue.
-The minions can also be started in the foreground in debug
-mode: ``salt-minion -l debug``.
+The minions can also be started in the foreground in debug mode: ``salt-minion -l debug``.

 Next Reading
 ============

-With an understanding of states, it is recommended you now become familiar with Salt's pillar interface:
+With an understanding of states, the next recommendation is to become familiar with Salt's pillar interface:

     :doc:`Pillar Walkthrough </topics/tutorials/pillar>`